-2022 2021
+2023 2022

 QR '000 QR '000

-Cost of sales (Note 25) 1,445,576 1,391,816
+Cost of sales (Note 25) 1,437,584 1,445,576

-General and administrative expenses (Note 28) 20,894 20,479
+General and administrative expenses (Note 28) 24,547 20,894

-Selling expenses 684 646
+Selling expenses 876 684

-1,467,154 1,412,941
+1,463,007 1,467,154

-- (vi) In 2016, Qatar Steel Company Q.P.S.C.
-(Qatar Steel) decided the closure and impairment of certain production plants in Qatar due to their operational and environmental issues.
+- (vi) In 2016, Qatar Steel decided to close and impair certain production facilities in Qatar due to their operational and environmental issues.
 Total impairment amounted to QR 65 million.
 No additional impairment of property, plant and equipment was recognised after 2016 on such assets.
-Some of the said plant and related assets were written off during the year. - (vii) In 2020, Qatar Steel decided to mothballed its one of the production unit and recorded QR 1.2 billion of impairment against certain production facilities as a result of business model assessment.
-No additional impairment of property, plant and equipment was recognised after 2021 on such assets.
-However, during December 2021, Qatar Steel's management decided to reactivate the previously mothballed production line and to mothball the other production line with effect from first quarter of 2022. - (viii)During the current year, Qatar Steel adjusted the cost of certain plant, machinery and equipment which was over capitalised during 2014 against the accrued expenses (Note 20) recognized against such plant, machinery and equipment.
-The impact of excess depreciation on retained earnings is QR 31 million.
-Management has decided not to restate the consolidated financial statements of the Group, as the impact is not considered material. - (ix) The advance payment on EPCC contract for the construction of the QAFCO plant VII QR 192.37 million paid during the year presented as a separate line in the consolidated statement of financial position.
+Some of the said facilities and related assets were written off during the year 2022. - (vii) In 2020, Qatar Steel decided to mothball one of its production unit and recorded QR 1.2 billion of impairment against certain production facilities as a result of business model assessment.
+No additional impairment of property, plant and equipment was recognised after the initial recognition on such assets.
+During 2022, the Qatar Steel's management decided to reactivate the previously mothballed production line to cater the increased demand of its product after the lifting of blockade by neighbourhood countries and to mothball the other production line.
+This resulted a net reversal of QR.
+550 million of previously recognized impairment to the consolidated statement of profit or loss during the year. - (viii)In 2022, Qatar Steel adjusted the cost of certain plant, machinery and equipment which was over capitalised during 2014 against the accrued expenses (Note 20) and recognized in the related plant, machinery and equipment.
+The impact of excess depreciation on retained earnings was QR 31 million.
+Management has decided not to restate the consolidated financial statements of the Group, as the impact was not considered material.